Apollo 8: Lunar orbit

 Lovell continued to describe the terrain they were passing over.
-One of the crew's major tasks was reconnaissance of planned future landing sites on the Moon, especially one in Mare Tranquillitatis that was planned as the Apollo 11 landing site.
+One of the crew's major tasks was reconnaissance of planned future landing sites on the Moon, especially one in Mare Tranquillitatis that was planned as the Apollo 11 landing site (and indeed was the site where later, July 1969, the Apollo 11 would land).
 The launch time of Apollo 8 had been chosen to give the best lighting conditions for examining the site.
 A film camera had been set up in one of the spacecraft windows to record one frame per second of the Moon below.
 Bill Anders spent much of the next 20 hours taking as many photographs as possible of targets of interest.
 By the end of the mission, the crew had taken over eight hundred 70 mm still photographs and 700 ft of 16 mm movie film.

 Throughout the hour that the spacecraft was in contact with Earth, Borman kept asking how the data for the SPS looked.
 He wanted to make sure that the engine was working and could be used to return early to the Earth if necessary.
 He also asked that they receive a "go/no go" decision before they passed behind the Moon on each orbit.

 As they reappeared for their second pass in front of the Moon, the crew set up equipment to broadcast a view of the lunar surface.
 Anders described the craters that they were passing over.
 At the end of this second orbit, they performed an 11-second LOI-2 burn of the SPS to circularize the orbit to 70.0 by 71.3 mi.

 Throughout the next two orbits, the crew continued to check the spacecraft and to observe and photograph the Moon.
 During the third pass, Borman read a small prayer for his church.
 He had been scheduled to participate in a service at St. Christopher's Episcopal Church near Seabrook, Texas, but due to the Apollo 8 flight, he was unable to attend.
 A fellow parishioner and engineer at Mission Control, Rod Rose, suggested that Borman read the prayer, which could be recorded and then replayed during the service.